dxctechnology/dxc-prototype/bin/REBUILD.md

 4. Prior to deleting the VPCs, we must remove all records from the associated Route53 Pubilc and/or Private HostedZones, leaving only the zone's minimum own NS and SOA RecordSets.
 If this is not done in advance, the VPC Stack deletion will fail.
-Look to delete any NS records used to delegate from the tvl.iropshub.com parent to the production sub-domain, or from the production sub-domain to non-production sub-domains.
+Look to delete any NS records used to delegate from the dxcp.technology parent to the production sub-domain, or from the production sub-domain to non-production sub-domains.
 See the instructions above on what sub-domain delegations to create, as what's listed there will need to be reversed.